 “Heat domes are sprawling zones of strong high pressure, beneath which the air is compressed and heats up.
 They are a staple of summertime and the source of most heatwaves.”

-According to the CBS news, the intensity of heatwaves this summer even surprised some scientists, labelling this year’s heatwave as “unprecedented” and “out of bounds”.
+According to CBS News, the intensity of heatwaves this summer even surprised some scientists, labelling this year’s heatwave as “unprecedented” and “out of bounds”.

 Dr Friederike Otto of Oxford University and a co-author of a study that examined the causes of the recent heatwaves in the Pacific Northwest, including Vancouver, Canada; Seattle and Portland, say that a heatwave of this magnitude is only expected to occur at higher levels of global warming.